stevenzchen/stevenzchen.github.io/index.md

 ![Stanford](/assets/dc_steven_chen.jpg){:width="350px"}

-Hello, I'm Steven Chen.
-I'm currently a grad student at Stanford studying Computer Science, with a focus in artificial intelligence and computer vision.
-I completed my undergrad at the University of Texas at Austin, under the [Turing Scholars][turing] CS honors program.
+Hello, I'm Steven Chen!
+I'm a grad student at Stanford studying computer science, with a focus in AI and computer vision.
+I completed my undergrad at UT Austin, under the [Turing Scholars][turing] CS honors program.

 I've been fortunate to work multiple internships in software engineering and data science.
-My most recent internship was at Riot Games in 2017 as a data scientist, where I worked on machine learning recommenders for League of Legends.
+Last year, I was a data science intern at Riot Games, where I worked on machine learning recommendation algorithms for League of Legends.
 In 2016, I interned at Google, where I worked on [Google Photos][photos] MapReduce frameworks.
-Before that, I worked at [RetailMeNot][rmn] on backend algorithms.
+Before that, I worked at [RetailMeNot][rmn] on backend ranking algorithms.

+I'm currently a TA for [CS102 Big Data][cs102], and have TA'd [CS161 Algorithms][cs161] the past two quarters.
+This summer, I will be interning at NVIDIA, working on deep learning for autonomous vehicles.

-You can find my updated **[resumé here][resume]**.
+You can find my up-to-date **[resumé here][resume]**.
+If you know me personally, connect with me on **[LinkedIn][linkedin]**!

-In my free time, I like to travel, play guitar and saxophone, game, [marvel at architecture][arch], and watch Star Trek.
-Here are a couple of [my favorite][favorites] board games and PC games.
-I'm also a [Google Local Guide][local].
+In my free time, I like to travel, play guitar and saxophone, read, game, [appreciate architecture][arch], and watch Star Trek.
+Here are a couple of [my favorite][favorites] board games and video games, and here's my gigantic personal [Spotify playlist][spotify].
+I'm also a [Google Local Guide][local], with over 1 million photo views on Google Maps!

 I post about things I hope are interesting or useful on [my blog][blog], take a look below!